Plot an incidence timeseries

 - raw

-The raw count data - a dataframe with columns:
+The raw count data (optional - if given overlaid as points on top of modelled estimate) - a dataframe with columns:

 count (positive_integer) - Positive case counts associated with the specified time frame